Mzi06/Secure-Password-Generator-Python-/README.md

 - **A simple desktop app**: Wrap the script in a friendly interface so anyone can click a button and get a password.
 - **Web deployment**: Turn it into a small web app using Flask or Django, hosted on AWS, so people can generate passwords from anywhere.
 - **Clipboard integration**: Add a feature that copies the password directly to your clipboard, saving time.
-- **Password strength meter**: Show users how strong their generated password is, with visual feedback.
 - **Customization options**: Let users exclude certain symbols or characters if they want passwords that are easier to type.
 - **Mobile version**: Package it as a lightweight app for Android/iOS, so secure passwords are always in your pocket.